 20th of May 2017 I gave birth to my baby, a beautiful boy, by elective c-section.
-The backstory as to why I had an elective caesarean – in a nutshell, it was an issue of previous spontaneous pneumothorax (clasped lungs) and potentially very large baby with the risk of shoulder displasisia and in the end a section was recommended as the most safe and straightforward option.
+The backstory as to why I had an elective caesarean – in a nutshell, it was an issue of previous spontaneous pneumothorax (clasped lungs) and potentially very large baby with the risk of shoulder dysplasia and in the end, a section was recommended as the safest and straightforward option.

 So here’s the birth story.

-I was on a 24 hour induction pessary and after it fell out TWICE and caused an allergic reaction I was asked to be monitored over night.
+I was on a 24-hour induction pessary and after it fell out TWICE and caused an allergic reaction I was asked to be monitored overnight.
 I had the most wonderful antithesis come in and explain I wasn’t allowed gas and air due to my spontaneous pneumothorax and my only medications I was offered was the epidural to be distributed right away to manage exhaustion.
-Two days later on the labour ward with contractions… we where told the risk of emergency c section due to receiving the epidural early on.
+Two days later on the labour ward with contractions… we were told the risk of emergency c section due to receiving the epidural early on.

 I then had a discussion with my husband and we decided to have an elective c section to take control of my birth and of the situation myself and our baby would be in if I did need emergency intervention.

 Instead, we come to terms and decided to have a “family centred c section ” they allowed skin to skin, delaying cord clamping and I got to breastfeed straight away.
 I had a meeting with the operating staff in the theatre and we brought our little boy into the world calmly, and contently.

 I really struggled with this in the beginning but end up using my hypnobirthing techniques, breathing and affirmations to help in any situation of birth.
 It was not scary and I was told everything to expect.